-Psychology of serif fonts: Serif fonts are popular with companies that are seeking to portray an elegant, sophisticated brand.
-Logos with these types display an air of tradition, respectability, and reliability.
+Psychology of serif fonts: It’s popular with companies that are tend to look elegant, sophisticated brand.
+Logos with these typeface show some sort of tradition, respectability, and reliability.

 Sans Serif Fonts

-Sans serif fonts dispense with the flourishes of their predecessor for a cleaner, more modern approach, and this contrast makes them pair well with serif fonts.
-They date back to the 19th century and became immensely popular in the 1920’s and 30’s.
-During the mid-20th century, German designers further expanded the typeface with the creation of the popular Helvetica design.
+Sans serif fonts replaces with the flourishes of their predecessor with a cleaner and more modern approach.
+And this contrast makes them pair well with serif fonts.
+The first appear was at the 19th century and became very popular in the 1920’s and 30’s.
+During the mid-20th century, German designers further expanded the typeface with the creation of the popular Helvetica design. <3